maticnetwork/matic.js/README.md

 await maticPOSClient.exitBatchERC1155(
   txHash, // Transaction hash generated from the 'burnBatchERC1155' method options // transaction fields, can be skipped if default options are set )

+await maticPOSClient.processExits(
+  tokenAddress, // root `token` address options // transaction fields
+)

+// Approve all tokens for deposit await maticPOSClient.approveMaxERC20ForDeposit( rootToken, // root `token` address options // transaction fields
+)

+// Get number of tokens that has been allowed by a user await maticPOSClient.getERC20Allowance( userAddress, // address of the user whose details to be fetched token, // Token address option // transaction fields
+)

+await maticPOSClient.isERC20ExitProcessed(
+  txHash // transaction hash of whose exit is to be checked )

+// Check if this ERC721 has been approved for deposit await maticPOSClient.isApprovedERC721ForDeposit( rootToken, // root `token` address tokenId, // token id to be checked options // transaction fields
+)

+// Approve all ERC721 tokens for deposit await maticPOSClient.approveAllERC721ForDeposit(
+  rootToken, // root `token` address options // transaction fields
+)

+// Approve Mintable ERC1155 for Deposit
+await maticPOSClient.approveMintableERC1155ForDeposit(
+  rootToken, // root `token` address options // transaction fields
+)

+await maticPOSClient.isApprovedAllERC721ForDeposit(
+  rootToken, // root `token` address userAddress, // address of the user whose details it to be checked options // transaction fields
+)

+// Deposit tokens into Matic chain using POS Portal. await maticPOSClient.depositERC721ForUser( rootToken,  // Token address user,   // User address (in most cases, this will be sender's address), tokenId,  // Token Id for deposit, options // transaction fields
+)

+// Deposit multiple tokens into Matic chain using POS Portal. await maticPOSClient.depositBatchERC721ForUser( rootToken, // Token address user, // User address tokenIds, // array of tokenIds for deposit options // transaction fields
+)

+// Burn tokens from Matic Chain using POS portal await maticPOSClient.burnERC721( childToken, // Token address on matic tokenId, // token id for burn options // transaction fields
+)

+// Burn multiple tokens from Matic Chain using POS portal await maticPOSClient.burnBatchERC721( childToken, // Token address on matic tokenId, // array of token ids for burn options // transaction fields
+)

+// Check if ERC1155 exit has been done await maticPOSClient.isSingleERC1155ExitProcessed( txHash // transaction hash for exit to be checked
+)

+// Check if ERC1155 batch exit has been done await maticPOSClient.isBatchERC1155ExitProcessed( txHash // transaction hash for exit to be checked
+)

+// Exit ERC721 batch
+await maticPOSClient.exitBatchERC721(
+  txHash, // transaction hash for batch exit of ERC721 tokens options // transaction fields
+)

+// Exit ERC721 with metadata using POS await maticPOSClient.exitERC721WithMetadata(
+  txHash, // transaction hash for exit options // transaction fields
+)

+// Check if ERC721 exit has been processed or not await isERC721ExitProcessed( txHash // check if this transaction hash exit been processed )

+// Check if ERC721 batch exit has been processed or not await isBatchERC721ExitProcessed( txHash // check if this transaction hash exit been processed )

 ```